Selecting Databases Introduction

 - World Health Organization Covid-19 Global literature on coronavirus diseaseThe global literature cited in the WHO COVID-19 database is updated daily (Monday through Friday) from searches of bibliographic databases, hand searching, and the addition of other expert-referred scientific articles.
 This database represents a comprehensive multilingual source of current literature on the topic.
 While it may not be exhaustive, new research is added regularly.

-- EpistemonikosAn evidence library for those making decisions in health care and health policy.
+- EpistemonikosEpistemonikos is an evidence library for those making decisions in health care and health policy.

 - PAIS International (Cornell patrons--requires log in)The PAIS Index is an international database from CSA that contains citations to journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies, microfiche, Internet material, and more.
 Subjects include administration of justice, business, economics, government, human rights, labor conditions and policy, and social conditions.

-- 3iE DatabaseInternational Initiative for Impact Evaluations: for policymakers and researchers who are looking for evidence on what works, what doesn’t, and why in development.
+- 3iE (International Initiative for Impact Evaluations) Database3iE is an international evidence hub for policymakers and researchers looking for evidence on what works, what doesn’t, and why in agriculture, fishing, forestry, education, energy and extractives.

-- EVIPNetA WHO resource that "promotes the systematic use of health research evidence in policy-making" with a focus on low and middle-income countries.
+- EVIPNetEVIPNet is a WHO resource that "promotes the systematic use of health research evidence in policy-making" with a focus on low and middle-income countries.

 - CAB Abstracts (Cornell patrons--requires log in)Searchable through the ISI Web of Science platform, CABI covers the significant research and development literature in the fields of nutrition, agriculture, forestry, aspects of human health, animal health, and the management and conservation of natural resources.

-- BIOSIS Previews (Cornell patrons--requires log in)Issued as part of the ISI Web of Science, this database covers original research reports and reviews in biological and biomedical areas.
+- BIOSIS Previews (Cornell patrons--requires log in)Issued as part of the ISI Web of Science, BIOSIS Previews covers original research reports and reviews in biological and biomedical areas.
 Coverage includes traditional areas of biology such as botany, zoology, and microbiology, as well as related fields such as biomedical, agriculture, pharmacology, and ecology.

 - Food Science and Technology Abstracts (FSTA) (Cornell patrons--requires log in)Searchable through the ISI Web of Science platform, FSTA provides access to abstracts of the world’s food science, food technology, and food-related human nutrition literature.
 Coverage is 1969 to date and includes journals, patents, books, conference proceedings, reports, theses, standards and legislation.